 Some test text!

 Portable Document Format (PDF) is the open de-facto standard for electronic document distribution worldwide.
 PDF is a universal file format that preserves all the fonts, formatting, graphics, and color of any source document, regardless of the application and platform used to create it.
 PDF files are compact and can be shared, viewed, navigated, and printed exactly as intended.
-The specification is available online.

 In many ways, Cos is to PDF what XML is to SVG (Scalable Vector Graphics).
 Cos object system provides the low-level object types and file structure used in PDF files.
 PDF documents are graphs of Cos objects.
 Cos objects can represent document components such as bookmarks, pages, fonts, and annotations, etc.

 PDF is not the only document format built on top of Cos.
 FDF (Form Data Format) and PJTF (Portable Job Ticket Format) are also built on top of Cos.

 The Cos layer deals directly with the data that is in a PDF (or Cos based) file.
 The data types are referred to as Cos Objects.
 There are eight data types found in PDF files.
 They are arrays, dictionaries, numbers, Boolean values, names, strings, streams, and a null object.
 In order to retrieve or modify PDF (or other Cos based) content, you need to understand these objects.
 You can destroy existing objects, create new objects, or modify the data in objects in PDF files and other Cos based documents.

 For a detailed description of Cos layer refer to the Chapter 3 (Syntax) of PDF Reference Manual 1.4 available online.

 To create a new document, select 'New' in File menu.
 The new document will contain only a trailer and info dictionary.
 You can then add new objects using New Atom/Container from Edit menu or you can import objects from other documents